Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

-It remains to bound the weight of the boundary vertices, for which we take the best option among all offsets $\tau_0\in\{1,\ldots,\tau\}$.
-More concretely, note that when performing a single $\tau$-chop on a connected graph $M$ from a fixed vertex $v_0$, two adjacent vertices $u,v$ end up in different sets $S$ for at most one value of $\tau_0$ by the definition of the sets~$A_i$,~$i\geq 0$.
-We assign the edge of $\ud{N}$ incident to $u$ and $v$ uniquely to the set $E_S$ containing the lexicographically smaller vertex among $u$ and $v$.
-Thus any vertex $w$ can be a boundary vertex of a region spanned by some set $E_S$ at most once for each edge incident to $w$.
-As the maximum degree of $\ud{N}$ is~$3$, this means any vertex can be a boundary vertex at most three times among all offset values $\tau_0$ when performing a single $\tau$-chop.
-As we perform $h-1$ iterative $\tau$-chops, any vertex is a boundary vertex less than $3h$ times among all offsets $\tau_0$.
-Thus if $B(\tau_0)$ denotes the boundary vertices of the $r$-division resulting from offset $\tau_0$, we have $\sum_{\tau_0=1}^\tau c(B(\tau_0))< 3h\cdot c(V(N))$.
-By the pigeon-hole principle there exists an offset $\tau_0$ for which $c(B(\tau_0))< \frac{3h}{\tau} c(V(N))$.
-Hence, since $N$ is planar and by our choice of $r$, we obtain the desired $r$-division with only a $O(1/\log r)$-fraction of the total vertex weight in the boundary vertices. \end{proof}
+It remains to bound the weight of the boundary vertices, for which we bound the expected weight among the random choices of offsets.
+More concretely, note that when performing a single $\tau$-chop on a connected graph $M$ from a fixed vertex~$v_0$, two adjacent vertices $u,v$ end up in different sets $S$ with probability at most $1/\tau$ by the choice of the offset~$\tau_0$ and the definition of the sets~$A_i$,~$i\geq 0$.
+We assign the edge $uv$ of $\ud{N}$ to the set $E_S$ containing the lexicographically smaller vertex among $u$ and $v$.
+Thus any vertex $w$, which has degree at most $3$ in $\ud{N}$, is a boundary vertex of a region spanned by some set $E_S$ with probability at most $3/\tau$ when performing a single $\tau$-chop from a fixed vertex $v_0$.
+As we perform $h-1=4$ iterative $\tau$-chops, the expected weight of the boundary vertices is at most $\frac{3\cdot 4}{\tau} \sum_{v\in V(N)} c(v)$.
+Hence, since $N$ is planar and by our choice of $\tau=\Theta(\log r)$, there exists an $r$-division with only a $O(1/\log r)$-fraction of the total vertex weight in the boundary vertices. \end{proof}